msg-DAVID-GmbH/GitHubLightningTalk/README.md

-# SpringCloudLightningTalk
 # Working with Github
-This repository demonstrates working with GitHub and the services in the marketplace, such as Travis, CodeCoverage, VersionEye, and JitPack.
+This repository demonstrates working with GitHub and the services in its marketplace & ecosystem, such as Travis, CodeCoverage, VersionEye, and JitPack.

 # Table of Content
 * [Creating an account](#creating_account)